Yuxing-Wang-THU/Elastic-Weights-Consolidation/README.md

 # EWC
-Pytorch implementations of EWC and "Online" EWC.
+Pytorch implementations of Elastic Weights Consolidation (EWC) and "Online" EWC.

 ## Usage (needs to run on the linux platform)